-After her old car finally broke down, Piper Thomas vividly remembers taking the bus to work.
+After her old car finally broke down, Piper Thomas vividly remembers trying to get to work.

 “I would leave at three o’clock in the morning and walk a mile in the pitch black by myself,” says Piper.
 “It was so scary.”

-Winter weather and late busses meant Piper often missed days or was late for work.
+Winter weather meant Piper often missed days or was late for work.

 “If I had missed one paycheck, my daughter and I would have been homeless,” she says.
 “I had to find a way to keep my job.”